harshith363/Flask-Portfolio/README.md

-This is aportfolio website using flask
+This is a portfolio website using flask